Support Page Content

 Industrial-Organizational Psychology involves the application of psychology to the workplace.
 I-O psychologists aim to improve the quality of working life for employees, as well as to help workplaces operate more effectively.
 Our program follows the "scientist/practitioner" model, which provides a combined emphasis on the scientific method and practical applications.
 A student who stays on track with program goals will obtain the I-O Masters degree in 2.5 years.

 The I-O program has completed its selection for the 2022-2024 cohort of graduate students!
+Applications will not be accepted for Fall 2023 admissions.
 Check back to the I-O page for ongoing updates.
 Please direct any questions to Saba Kbrom at firstname.lastname@example.org.

 I-O Program Coursework